 1. Offer Rewards for Social Media Shares

 When it comes to generating new customers, the value of referrals can’t be emphasized enough.
 People trust the opinions of their friends and relatives much more than other forms of advertising.
-Thanks to social media, existing customers can expose your business to a whole other world of potential customers with one click.
+Thanks to social media, existing customers can expose your business to a whole different world of potential customers with one click.
 One share from the right person could be your business’s big break, especially if you cater to a niche audience.

-But even if you provide high quality offerings, most people need an incentive for sharing a brand on social media.
+But even if you provide high-quality offerings, most people need an incentive for sharing a brand on social media.
 It’s a simple concept: everyone who shares your business’s social media posts gets a discount.
 You’ll simultaneously increase brand awareness while giving your most loyal customers another reason to keep buying from you.

 Remember: All the social media shares in the world will do nothing if the posts being shared lack the correct structure and messaging for your target audience.